 “Investigating the Way of Hospitality” and the behavioral guidelines “The Spirit of Hospitality”

-(Have a spirit of gratitude to our guests, staff, business partners, and local communities, and also have the ability to think from the other person’s perspective), Park Hotel Tokyo endorses the SDGs (sustainable Development Goals) proposed by the United Nations and strive to achieve a sustainable society.
+(Have a spirit of gratitude to our guests, staff, business partners, and local communities, and also have the ability to think from the other person’s perspective), Park Hotel Tokyo endorses the SDGs (Sustainable Development Goals) proposed by the United Nations and will strive to achieve a sustainable society.

 Sustainable Development Goals (SDGs) were adopted at the United Nations Summit in September 2015.
 This is the goal set by 193 United Nations Member States to achieve in the 15 years from 2016 to 2030.
 Composed of 17 goals and 169 targets for a sustainable world, we pledge “Leave No One Behind.”

 How we can contribute to sustainable vacations.
 We have set four key goals that aim to contribute to the 17 Sustainable Goals (SDGs) as follows: We will steadily implement initiatives to our guests, employees, business partners, and communities.
 We are also committed to contributing to people with disabilities through our art activities.
 We incorporate hospitality (art) that allows our guests to experience Japanese aesthetics in the ART=Atrium, Restaurant, and Travel scenes, and we will make various efforts to welcome our guests and to be a presence that is sought after by society.